As seen through the eyes of The Intern.

 I see the same life experiences in my customers; people who have suffered loss or have experienced trauma in their own lives.
 They’ve learned from this and developed a calmer attitude.
 Small issues don’t affect them like the issues might have in their younger days.

 It goes without saying that older workers also possess more job experience than younger workers.
 He comes to Hathaway’s company a former VP of sales, which intimidates her.
 Unfortunately many younger managers feel intimidated and think older workers want their jobs.
-This not true.
+This is not true.

 3. Older Workers Communicate Better